About the college

 The college is open, informal, diverse, democratic and multidisciplinary.
 Its ethos has been carried through from its founding President Sir Isaiah Berlin, and is embedded in the college structure up to this very day.
 Wolfson has one single common room organisation to which all members of the college belong and which reflects the college’s egalitarian philosophy.

 Over the past few years the college has greatly increased its scholarship provision and several new students receive scholarships either fully or partly funded by the college each year.
-Details of the scholarships available for entry in 2018-19 may be found on the college website.
+Details of the scholarships available for entry in the current admissions cycle may be found on the college website.

 Accommodation and meals